-When I tested out my formulation for our Me & a Tree Reef Safe Sunscreen while skin diving in Mexico last summer, I learned about it.
+When I tested out my formulation for our Me and a Tree Reef Safe Sunscreen while skin diving in Mexico last summer, I learned about it.
 You see sunscreen has to absorb into your skin in order to protect you from getting burnt.
 It takes about 20-30 minutes for sunscreens and sunblocks to absorb and be able to reflect the sun rays to prevent you from getting red.
 I didn't get burnt in Mexico, and I was diving all day because I waited about 20-30 minutes after applying the reef-safe sunscreen I make before I went into the water.
 Applying sunscreen 30 minutes prior to going in the sun worked like a charm.
 Some will wash off and much will get absorbed.
 That is another reason you want a natural one.

 The sun in Florida is pretty strong, and unless you are willing to stay completely out of the sun completely by living in a cave, you'll need to use some protection.
 There are those that never get any sun because they associate aging with the sun.
 An idea that seems true and yet is not totally true.